 Food Sources: Likes to eat small seeds of trees and shrubs, especially birch, willow, alder, spruce, and various grasses, sedges and weed seeds.
 It will visit nyjer or sunflower seed feeders of all shapes and forms including nyjer seed socks.

-Irruptions: In irruption years it can be found in numbers biennially southward to the Mid-Atlantic and Midwestern States; also irrupts with less frequency into Pacific and Mountain West States.
+Irruptions: For many years it irrupted in numbers biennially southward to the Mid-Atlantic and Midwestern States, but irruptions have been less common the past decade; also irrupts with less frequency into Pacific and Mountain West States.

 For more on Common/Mealy Redpolls see here: